Jurgen Klopp to step down as Liverpool manager at end of season

 Jurgen Klopp has announced he will step down as Liverpool manager at the end of this season, saying he is “running out of energy”.

-“I can understand that it’s a shock for a lot of people in this moment when you hear it for the first time,” Klopp said on Friday of his shock resignation announcement.
+“I can understand that it’s a shock for a lot of people in this moment when you hear it for the first time,” Klopp said on Friday of his surprise resignation.

 “That I still take this decision probably shows you that I’m convinced it’s the one I have to take.
 It is that I’m – how can I say this? – that I’m running out of energy.”